Find out what it's like to be in the audience at one of our pop-up concerts and what the performers say.

 Peter Willcock - Vocal Soloist

-“This week I have been touring London with a truly wonderful group of young adults; All fantastic musicians, all pulling together to make the Street Orchestra of London happen.
+“This week I have been touring London with a truly wonderful group of young adults; All fantastic musicians, all pulling together to make Street Orchestra happen.
 We've played in hospices, nursing homes, libraries, parks, youth centres, immigration/detention centres, public squares, music hubs and in local communities.
-It has been an amazing, exhausting, wonderful, elating, frustrating, fantastic tour and it has been a real privilege to witness the profound effect music can have on unexpecting listeners, the forgotten, the sick, the disenfranchised, the dying, the detained, the budding musicians, the tourists, and even the musicians themselves.
+It has been an amazing, exhausting, wonderful, elating, frustrating, fantastic tour and it has been a real privilege to witness the profound effect music can have on unexpectant listeners, the forgotten, the sick, the disenfranchised, the dying, the detained, the budding musicians, the tourists, and even the musicians themselves.
 It has been the sunlight we lacked in a week of bad weather and bad news.
 And as quickly as we formed, we dispersed; like a dream, but a great dream where you wake up smiling.”

 Rachael O'Brien - French Horn